 When I go to snap the cleat onto the C.L.
-Ward Connector, it is too tight what could cause this?
+Ward flange, it is too tight.
+What could cause this?

 In most cases, we find that the gasket is not properly applied to the angle frame.
 It is very important to make sure that the gasket is applied to the inside edge of the angle frame.